-- No existing or poor relationship

-- Relationship established, but work to be done to improve the quality of the relationship
+- No existing or poor relationship. - Relationship established, but work to be done to improve the quality of the relationship - Good quality, mutually beneficial relationship, with some room for improvement

-- ● ● Strong relationship of mutual benefit

 Patients, HCPs and customers

 Our products are used, prescribed or distributed by these stakeholders, and therefore, it is imperative that they are fully aware of the indications, benefits and side effects of our products.
 Aspen needs to have a thorough understanding of their perceptions and expectations of us and our products.